stimulussoft/filequeue/README.markdown

 # Introduction

 The File Queue project offers a light weight, high performance, simple, reliable and persistent queue for Java applications.
-All Producers and consumers run within a single Java runtime.
+All producers and consumers run within a single Java runtime.
 To provide persistence, File Queue leverages the [MVStore](http://www.h2database.com/html/mvstore.html) database engine from H2.
 Queue items are regular Java POJOs, serialized into Json using [jackson](http://jackson.codehaus.org/).

 To attain higher levels of performance, File Queue will transfer queued items directly to consumers without hitting the database provided there are consumers available.
-If all consumers are busy, file queue will automatically persistent queued items to the database.
+If all consumers are busy, file queue will automatically persist queued items to the database.

 File Queue also offers both fixed and exponential back-off retry.